 Cloud Engineer

 Overview: Cloud engineers plan, develop, and support an organization’s cloud-based solutions.
-Professionals in this rapidly growing space usually fall into one of three skills areas: Cloud architects who plan and design the distributed application infrastructure, Cloud developers who write the code that brings the architect’s plans to life, and Cloud support specialists who troubleshoot and support cloud computing solutions.
+Professionals in this rapidly growing space usually fall into one of three skill areas: Cloud architects who plan and design the distributed application infrastructure, Cloud developers who write the code that brings the architect’s plans to life, and Cloud support specialists who troubleshoot and support cloud computing solutions.

 Average Salary: $119,000